7 Green Packaging Trends to Watch in 2026

 Labels are being redesigned to separate cleanly or biodegrade with the packaging.
 This ensures that the entire package can be composted or recycled.
 By adopting sustainable inks, adhesives, and labeling, businesses are making their packaging solutions more environmentally friendly.

 Circular economy models are gaining ground.
-More businesses are adopting reusable packaging models.
+More businesses are adopting reusable packaging.
 Both B2B and B2C companies are integrating these models into their supply chain.
-Refill and return programs are becoming common in many industries.
+Refill and return programs are becoming common across industries.

 Cycle of circular economy

-Mobile apps are now being used to track returns, refills, and loyalty rewards.
+Mobile apps now help track returns, refills, and loyalty rewards.
 Supermarkets, beauty brands, and subscription box services are all incorporating these systems.
+This shift helps companies reduce packaging waste and use fewer produce resources.

 Innovations in Green Packaging Technology